Frederic Huntington Douglas: Publications

-Death and legacy
+Legacy

-Douglas is buried at the Fairmount Cemetery, Plot 31.
-He left much of his collections to the Denver Art Museum, including many of his rare books and books on American Indian and anthropological topics.
+Douglas left much of his collections to the Denver Art Museum, including many of his rare books and books on American Indian and anthropological topics.
 Douglas also had an extensive collection of books on sex and those were donated to the Institute For Sex Research at Indiana University.
 Select dictionaries and philology books were donated to the Denver Public Library.

 "Following his death in 1956, he was then succeeded as curator of the department of native art by Royal Hassrick, Norman Feder, Richard (Dick) Conn, Nancy Blomberg and, at present, John P. Lukavic, the Andrew W. Mellon Foundation Curator of Native Arts."

 "In 1974 the Douglas Society, now Friends of Native Arts: The Douglas Society, was founded to honor and ensure the continuance of the work of Frederic Douglas."